BradHutchings/Mmojo-Server-v2/instructions/521-APE-Compatible.md

 <details>
   <summary><b>Optional: Test the aarch64 (arm64) Build.</b></summary>

 If your build environment is aarch64, you can test this build.
-Requires previously downloaded model to the `$MODELS_DIR` directory.
+Requires previously downloaded model to the `$LOCAL_MODELS_DIR` directory.
 - View the script: <a href="../scripts/520-Test-Cosmo-Build.sh" target="_blank">520-Test-Cosmo-Build.sh</a>.
 - Run the script.
 We run with `.` so variables can be defined and exported.
   ```